usama0155/html-project/README.md

 ## 🚀 About Me
 I'm a Newbie.
 Trying to learn Web Development.
-RIght nnow im learning Html , CSS and Javascript.
+Right now i'm learning Html , CSS and Javascript.